kajananchinniah/Gameboy-Emulator/README.md

 This is my messy implementation of a gameboy emulator using C++.
 I've been working on this on and off (whenever I had time, but sometimes I was too busy to work on it).
 I generally tried to refactor after finishing a subset of emulator though.

+Currently, I don't have any form of saving emulated yet.

 ## Games Tested
 - Dr Mario
 - Tetris